 Permeable Driveway Design

 If rain is a concern, a permeable driveway can help.
 My driveway now handles water like a pro, thanks to strategically placed pavers.
+You can even carry this look into your backyard with a matching paver pathway.

 Rustic Railroad Ties

 Using railroad ties as borders or steps can add a rustic charm.
 They are sturdy and were a steal at my local salvage yard.
+They also make excellent rustic edging for brick driveways.

 Grass-Covered Driveway

 A grass-covered driveway can be surprisingly durable and eco-friendly.
 I love the green touch it adds to my home.
+The solid pavers in between the grass also make a great canvas for fun chalk ideas.

 Reclaimed Brick Path